Fairfax County VA: George Washington And More

 Burned Down By Cops

-By 2001, conditions here had deteriorated.
-Prisoners were shipped off to Federal facilities, and the blighted property was sold to the county.
+In 2001, the last prisoners were shipped off to Federal facilities, and the blighted property was sold to the county.
 Used by the Fire and Police departments as a training site, it was flooded, set on fire, and crashed into by buses and helicopters.

 In 2008, however, the facility found new life as an Arts Center, with gallery spaces, 65 artist studios and art instruction.
 Now, over 800 classes in fine, performing, and culinary arts are taught here every year, along with concerts, brew-fests, July 4th fireworks, and a really, really scary haunted house in October.